String diagrams for Strictification and Coherence: Conclusions

 \section{Conclusions}

 The body of work on string diagrams in general is broad and growing rapidly.
-It is therefore slightly surprising that the fundamental issue of non-strict tensorial composition has been neglected for so long.
+It is therefore slightly surprising that the fundamental issue of non-strict tensorial composition has not received more attention.
 On the one hand, this is reasonable.
 The assumption of strictness does not entail a loss of generality, as indeed we have confirmed via an example in Sec.~\ref{section:exnonstrict}.
 However, non-strict tupling is a basic feature of programming languages, and even hardware description languages, and modelling it using string diagrams requires the proper mathematical framework.

-This framework, the main contribution of the paper, is given in Def.~\ref{definition:catd}, which shows a way to strictify a possibly non-strict monoidal category.
-The body of the paper proves that the definition has all the desired properties and, int the process, we discuss two new proofs for Mac Lane's strictness and coherence theorems, respectively.
-We believe that, as is usually the case, the string-diagrammatic perspective has pedagogical value, lending new concrete intuitions to what otherwise seems like very abstract symbolic exercises.
+This framework, the main contribution of the paper given in Def.~\ref{definition:catd}, shows a way to strictify a possibly non-strict monoidal category.
+The body of the paper proves that the definition has all the desired properties and, in the process, we discuss two new proofs for Mac Lane's strictness and coherence theorems, respectively.
+We believe that, as is usually the case, the string-diagrammatic perspective has pedagogical value, lending concrete intuitions to what otherwise seems like an abstract symbolic exercise.